 The Professional Fellows Program brings together emerging leaders from around the world who are working in the civic engagement, the legislative process and governance, NGO management, economic empowerment and entrepreneurship, and journalism arenas with American counterparts from across the country.
 ITD is one of fourteen U.S. based organizations chosen to host foreign professionals from countries worldwide.
-ITD's program will bring 21 young civil society professionals to Massachusetts and send 9 American counterparts to North Africa and the Middle East.
+ITD's program will bring 21 young civil society professionals to Massachusetts and send 8 American counterparts to North Africa and the Middle East.
 Selected participants will be a combination of NGO leaders, government officials, community leaders, educators and experts in civic engagement.
 The program will focus on multi-stakeholder approaches to building open, civil societies.
 Selected participants will complete six week fellowships with public and private host organizations throughout Boston and Western Massachusetts.
 By working within organizations and alongside their U.S. counterparts, the visiting fellows will gain an in-depth look at the different approaches to fostering democracy and civic engagement through multiple strategies and by multiple stakeholders.
 Selected participants will prepare action plans for implementation in their own countries.
-As part of the exchange the U.S. counterparts from the host organizations will then travel to Morocco, Jordan or Israel in January 2020.
+As part of the exchange the U.S. counterparts from the host organizations will then travel to Morocco, Jordan or Israel in January/February 2021

 For more information about the Professional Fellows Program click on the following link: http://bit.ly/1D0CYgR

-The application for the Fall 2020 Professional Fellows Program from Jordan and Israel will open in mid-February.
-If you have any questions about the application process you may email Mark Protti at firstname.lastname@example.org
+The application for the Fall 2020 Professional Fellows Program from Jordan and Israel is now open.
+You may fill out an application HERE.
+If you have any questions, you may contact Program Coordinator Katie Lazdowski at firstname.lastname@example.org

 This project is funded by the U.S. Department of State's Bureau of Educational and Cultural Affairs.
 The content of this website is managed by ITD, and does not reflect the opinion of the U.S. Department of State, the United States, or its officers or employees.